bennettpe/fullstack-frameworks-django-website/README.md

 **/charts/**
 I tested to make sure the following worked as designed and <span style="color:green">All passed</span> <br>
 * Click on **Home** icon <br> (url to `/index/`) <br>
-There are 5 charts as follows:
+There are 4 charts as follows:

 * Products by Categories (Showing number of parts per Category)
 * Product Ratings (Showing Total number of Disliked / Liked)
 * Product Ratings by user (Showing Total number of disliked / Liked by user)
-* Products Sold (Showing the number of Products sold)
 * Orders by Date (Showing Total number of orders by date)